 In the app, I have a French folder with groups of vocabulary.
 The biggest group has 36 words.
 I kept them small to make them easier to learn, to guarantee I finish all the words in a session once I start.

 I am writing these in pencil.
 The pencil tool is always my favourite tool in note-taking apps but it never made sense writing notes in pencil before.
 But, these flashcards are just simple words and my brain somehow accepted that I can write them in pencil.
 So I did.
-My french notes will be available for purchase in our store soon.
+My french notes are available for purchase in our store.